NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 Many landmarks and subdivisions are used in surgery, used appropriately depending on the purpose of the surgery.
 Surgical incisions include:
 1. **Upper Midline Incision**: midline incision above the umbilicus
 2. **Lower Midline Incision**: midline incision below the umbilicus
 3. **Longitudinal Midline Incision**: midline incision above, around, and below the umbilicus.
 Not through the umbilicus directly.
+This is the longest incision on the abdominal surface.
 4. **Paramedian Incision**: meaning "*adjacent to the midline*".
 It is a longitudinal incision performed in one or more of the four quadrants of the abdomen.
 5. **Mid-abdominal Transverse Incisions**: same as paramedian incisions, but perpendicular to the long axis of the body.
-6. **Thoracolumbar Incisions** (*no clue...*)
+6. **Thoracolumbar Incisions**: an incision perpendicular to the long axis of the body.
+This incision may be flat or oblique, and extends to the back.
+This is used for nephrectomy.
 7. **Oblique Incisions**: incisions similar to paramedian incisions, but at oblique angles.
 8. **McBurney's Incisions**: an incision at **McBurney's point**, the midpoint between the umbilicus and the right anterosuperior iliac spine.
 This is used to locate the position of the appendix, and is the **most common site of maximum tenderness in acute appendicitis**.
 9. **Pfannenstiel Incisions**: the most common method for performing caesarian sections in present day.
 It is a slightly curved transverse incision between the symphysis pubis and umbilicus.
 ![[incision_areas.png]]

-The patient is positioned in whichever position is most ideal for the area being operated on.
+The patient is positioned in whichever position is most ideal for the area being operated on for both the **surgeon** (access and view of surgical site) and **anesthesiologist** (no pressure on major blood vessels and will not impede circulation).
 This includes:
+1. **Supine Position**
-1. **Prone Position**: the patient lies on their stomach with their head turned to one side.
+2. **Prone Position**: the patient lies on their stomach with their head turned to one side.
 This is used for spinal, rectal, or perianal procedures.
-2. **Lithotomy Position**: the patient is supine with their hips and knees flexed, with the legs elevated and supported by stirrups.
+3. **Lithotomy Position**: the patient is supine with their hips and knees flexed, with the legs elevated and supported by stirrups.
 This is used for gynecological, urological, and colorectal  procedures.
-3. **Semi-Fowler's Position**: supine, with the head of the bed elevated at 30° to 45°.
-This is used for head, neck, or chest procedures.
+4. **Semi-Fowler's/Fowler's Position**: supine, with the head of the bed elevated at 30° to 45°.
+This is used for head, neck, or chest procedures e.g. CTT, Paracentesis
-4. **Kraske**/**Jackknife Position**: the patient is positioned prone, with the operating table set to flex at the hip.
+5. **Kraske**/**Jackknife Position**: the patient is positioned prone, with the operating table set to flex at the hip.
 This elevates the pelvis above the rest of the body.
-This is used for rectal and some spinal procedures.
+This is used for rectal (e.g. hemorrhoidectomy) and some spinal procedures.
-5. **Lateral Position**: the patient is positioned on their side (side-lying).
+6. **Lateral Position**: the patient is positioned on their side (side-lying).
 This is used for thoracic, renal, and hip procedures.
 Proper padding and positioning aids is required for proper alignment and stability.
+This is used for endoscopy, bronchoscopy, and colonoscopy
-6. **Trendelenburg Position**: a normal supine position, with the head of the bed lowered and foot of the bed raised.
+7. **Trendelenburg Position**: a normal supine position, with the head of the bed lowered and foot of the bed raised.
 The body maintains a neutral and straight posture.
+This is rarely used as the position impairs breathing.
-7. **Reverse Trendelenburg Position**: the Trendelenburg position with the head elevated.
+8. **Reverse Trendelenburg Position**: the Trendelenburg position with the head elevated.
-8. **Kidney Position**: an amalgamation of the jackknife position and the lateral position.
+9. **Kidney Position**: an amalgamation of the jackknife position and the lateral position.
 The patient is side-lying, bent at the level of the kidney (around the costovertebral angle) to make it protrude above the rest of the body.
 ![[surgical_positions.png]]

 The **abdominal cavity** is occupied by many organs of the gastrointestinal system, renal system, reproductive systems (females), etc. There are two general subdivisions of the abdomen: